okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 1. Sign in to your app as the test end user that was assigned to your app instance.
 1. Verify that the test end user signed in to your app with the correct profile.
-1. In the upper-right **Test in progress** dialog, select **The user successfully signed in to your app** to confirm that the SP flow test passed.
+1. Select **The user successfully signed in to your app** in the upper-right **Test in progress** dialog to confirm that the SP flow test passed.
 1. Click **Continue** from the **Test in progress** dialog to sign out of your app.

     The incognito browser closes and you’re redirected back to the OIN Submission Tester.
 The OIN Submission Tester records the test run result and timestamp.